 In this tutorial, we will show you how to restore a nail and design it.
 This video was provided by Bahar Sheidai Beauty Institute.
-To join our classes, please contact us at 09198982686.

 We already applied a layer of anti-fungus material and now it is time to apply the primer and start the process.
 We can use either an acidic primer or a non-acidic one.
 However, if your client has a thin nail and the cuticles are thin and sensitive as well, it is recommended to use non-acidic primers.